 Your travels always translate into several different stories―like the time you laid down on the grass after a long walk in the fields in Provence, or the time when you tasted the most delicious sushi rolls in Kyoto, or even the time when you felt vertiginous standing on top of a stairway in Santorini.
 These are the kind of pictures which are easy to sell.

 ▶ The foremost option for you to put your work 'out there' would be magazines.
 They may not be travel-related, but several publications do seem to accept pictures sent in by readers.
 The remuneration, however, may be none or minimal in the initial stages.

 ▶ Advertising agencies are another option, but your images need to be very sharp and crystal clear in order to get a go-ahead from them.

 ▶ The Internet offers endless options in terms of avenues to sell your pictures.
-A few examples include fotolia and iStockphoto.
+For example, fotolia and iStockphoto.
 Stock agencies are your best bet, as they specialize in a variety of subjects, and are welcoming when it comes to creativity.
-A point to remember is that these agencies receive tons of pictures on a daily basis, so your chances at making the cut are slightly dicey.
+These agencies receive tons of pictures on a daily basis, so your chances at making the cut are slightly dicey.